Örebro school shooting: Perpetrator

+Driver's license photo of Rickard Andersson.

 35-year-old Rickard Andersson (born 10 August 1989 as Jonas Rickard Simon) was identified as the shooter the day after the attack; police confirmed that he had acted alone.

 Andersson was born in Örebro and lived there his entire life.
 As a young child, he had a normal upbringing and was described as being happy and having many friends; however, his personality started to change around seventh grade, when he became reclusive and no longer wanted to go to school.
 He was homeschooled in ninth grade, and in high school, he was put in a special needs class for those with Asperger's syndrome and high-functioning autism.
 Andersson graduated in 2008 with "incomplete grades".
 In 2010, he completed a course at a folk high school, and in 2013 he enrolled in a mathematics course at Campus Risbergska, but did not start it immediately.
 He re-enrolled in the same course in 2019 but dropped out after two years, having failed to complete it.

 Apart from a few internships, Andersson appears to have never had a job.
 Between 2009 and 2015, he received a disability benefit and, until 2022, some other income support.
 From that date, he lived on funds which had been saved in his name since he was a child.
 Despite his limited income, he never incurred any debts and always paid his rent ahead of time.
 He was described as someone who disliked socialising and was bad at communicating.
 He seemingly had no friends, with the police being unable to find anyone outside of his family who he had regular contact with.
 Andersson appeared to have taken good care of himself and ate healthily.
 While he had no prior criminal record, the subsequent investigation into the shooting uncovered several cryptocurrency transactions on a website that exclusively sells narcotics.
 In a locked wooden chest in his apartment, police found a laptop, a passport, 2,200 kronor in cash, a bank card reader, a wallet, and a toiletry bag.

-In 2011, Andersson passed the necessary theory and practical tests to acquire a hunting certification, allowing him to obtain a firearms licence, which he used to buy four firearms (a Browning BAR (.30-06), a Ruger 10/22 (.22 LR), a Mossberg 590A1 (12-gauge) and a Winchester 1300 (12-gauge)) and a gun safe.
+In 2011, Andersson passed the necessary theory and practical tests to acquire a hunting certification, allowing him to obtain a firearms licence, which he used to buy four firearms: a Browning BAR (.30-06), a Ruger 10/22 (.22 LR), a Mossberg 590A1 (12-gauge) and a Winchester 1300 (12-gauge) and a gun safe.
 It is unknown why he acquired these weapons; those around Andersson later described this as being out of character for him, as he had never expressed any prior interest in firearms and was never a member of a shooting or hunting club.
-Prior to the shooting, Andersson sold or attempted to sell his personal belongings (including the gun safe), researched how to clean firearms, bought ammunition and smoke grenades, and acquired the guitar case he would use to smuggle his weapons into the school.
+Before the shooting, Andersson sold or attempted to sell his personal belongings (including the gun safe), researched how to clean firearms, bought ammunition and smoke grenades, and acquired the guitar case he would use to smuggle his weapons into the school.